We're Your Chimney and Fireplace Partner!

 The chimney is reconstructed with fresh bricks and new mortar to building code height.
 Butler Chimneys works to match colors of new bricks to originals; bricks can be stained, if needed.

 A new 5-inch-thick concrete crown is poured on top.
 The crown uses a 2-inch overhang to keep water off the new chimney beneath.
-Your new chimney is as attractive as it is functional!
+Your new chimney is as beautiful as it is functional!

 Chimney Inspections by Butler Chimneys near Jericho, WI